Male Quality Standards

 The team at LimeCulture have compiled a useful FAQ document answering a range of questions around the accreditation process including what it is, who can apply and what the process entails.
 Please check it out here: FAQs – Independent Accreditation Programme

 You are welcome to download the standards by completing the form below.
 Alternatively you are welcome to send us a request using the details at the bottom of the About us page.

 In 2017, Lloyds Bank Foundation awarded the Male Survivors Partnership £85,000 to undertake a two year project to research, develop and produce a quality assurance framework to support the development of the sexual violence sector.
 The two year project would culminate with an independent accreditation programme and a number of organisations piloting the standards and accreditation process.

-In 2017, MSP commissioned LimeCultureCIC, the UK’s leading sexual violence training and development organisation to research, develop and implement quality standards for services supporting male identified victims/survivors of sexual violence, including an independent accreditation and monitoring process.
+The Male Survivors Partnership commissioned LimeCultureCIC, the UK’s leading sexual violence training and development organisation to research, develop, and implement Quality Standards for services supporting male survivors of sexual violence, including an independent accreditation and monitoring process.

 The standards were launched in the House of Lords, by Baroness Newlove, and supported by the Home Office, Ministry of Justice, NHS England and the Association of Police and Crime Commissioners.